semaphore-protocol/semaphore/docs/versioned_docs/version-V2/what-is-semaphore.md

 In sum, Semaphore provides the ability to:

-1. generate offchain identities and add them to a Merke tree (offchain or onchain);
+1. generate offchain identities and add them to a Merkle tree (offchain or onchain);
 2. anonymously broadcast a signal onchain, if and only if the identity of the owner belongs to a valid Merkle tree and if the nullifier has not already been used.